 Pressure wash with water the surfaces to be painted to remove salts, slime, marine growth & failed coatings.
 The higher the water pressure you can use, the better, as this will reduce your overall workload.
 Ideally pressure should be 3,500 – 4,000 psi.

 After water cleaning, all antifouled surfaces should be thoroughly wet sanded with 80 grit wet & dry paper using a pole sander to remove any remaining, hydrolyzed (spent) antifouling and residual slime.
 Rinse thoroughly to remove all sanding residues.
 The sanded surface, once dry, should be free of any antifouling dust, free of residual slime, and a clearly discernible surface profile should be evident in the aged coatings.
-(For conversion from other antifouling brands to Vivid, ensure the wet sanding operation is even more thorough to enhance adhesion.)
 Use a disc grinder, soft pad, orbital sander, or similar, with an 80 grit (non-metallic) pad to remove:

 • any broken or sharp edges, so that all coatings have beveled edges.

 • any blisters and sand back pitted areas

 • all exposed old primers/undercoats are abraded

 • all exposed substrate is well abraded to achieve a clearly discernible surface profile.
 Both steel and aluminum must exhibit clean, bright metal, again with a well defined surface profile.
 Avoid polishing the surface.
 Pay particular attention to the waterline area, where the wet/dry cycle, and the exposure to the sun causes the antifouling to crazy crack.
 Sand these areas thoroughly.

 With either clean compressed air, vacuum or use a clean soft brush.
 Do not use rags to dedust as any lint that “hooks” onto the surface may create a wick that can interfere with coating performance.